potoshk/potos-docs/docs/advance/gas.md

 The gas limit is the maximum gas units one is willing to spend on a transaction.
 If you set a limit of 50,000 for a transfer that uses 21,000 gas, you get 29,000 gas back.
 However, if the limit is too low (e.g., 20,000 for a transfer), the transaction will not complete, and the gas is still consumed, resulting in no state change but a deduction in the sender's balance.

-## UBCOS specific configuration on gas
+## FISCO BCOS specific configuration on gas

-The gas price is controlled by UBCOS system configuration, and it can be adjusted by the system administrator.
-For more details on UBCOS system configuration, refer to the [UBCOS System Config](./evm.md).
+The gas price is controlled by FISCO BCOS system configuration, and it can be adjusted by the system administrator.
+For more details on FISCO BCOS system configuration, refer to the [FISCO BCOS System Config](./evm.md).